floydhub/floyd-docs/docs/getstarted/quick_start.md

 AKpnXqj9BEU6d8KhmygTyb  just now       running            15  alice/quick-start:1  gpu
 ```

 You can also view the status of your job in your browser by visiting the `Job URL` printed by the `floyd run` command.
-For example, `www.floydhub.com/alice/quick-start/1`
+For example, `https://www.floydhub.com/alice/quick-start/1`

 ![Job run](../img/job_run.jpg)

-### View output logs
+### Viewing your Job's logs

-You can view the logs generated by the job from your terminal using the [floyd logs](../commands/logs.md) command.
-You need to specify the job name.
+It's easy to view the logs generated by the job from your terminal with the [floyd logs](../commands/logs.md) command.
+You'll need to specify the Job name in the command.

 ```bash
 $ floyd logs -t alice/quick-start/1